KDE/kde-builder/doc/getting-started/before-building.md

 kde-builder --generate-config
 ```

-The config file will be located at `~/.config/kdesrc-buildrc`
+The config file will be located at `~/.config/kde-builder.yaml`
-(or `$XDG_CONFIG_HOME/kdesrc-buildrc`, if `$XDG_CONFIG_HOME` is set).
+(or `$XDG_CONFIG_HOME/kde-builder.yaml`, if `$XDG_CONFIG_HOME` is set).

-You can then edit the `~/.config/kdesrc-buildrc` configuration file to make any changes you see fit.
+You can then edit the `~/.config/kde-builder.yaml` configuration file to make any changes you see fit.

 (initial-install-distro-packages)=
-### Install the dependencies for modules
+### Install the dependencies for projects

-Building of modules requires some packages from your distribution to be installed.
+Building of projects requires some packages from your distribution to be installed.

 Run this command to install needed dependencies: